March marks the onset of the wet season in

 Heat index

-Always consider that heat index estimations are for light winds and places in the shade.
-The direct sun can potentially cause the heat index to increase by 15 Fahrenheit (8 Celsius) degrees.
+Note that heat index values are valued for light wind and location in the shade.
+Heat index values may be hiked up by 15 Fahrenheit (8 Celsius) degrees under direct sunshine.

 Humidity